veluaru/favorite-pokemon-vue-3/README.md

   Axios was used to handle requests to the Pokémon API, as it is a widely used and reliable library that simplifies making HTTP requests with its clear syntax and efficient response handling.
 - ### PrimeIcons:
   The PrimeIcons library was used for the application’s icons because it is easy to integrate, offers a wide variety of icons, and allows for simple style customization.
 This way, there is no need to add each icon file individually to the project.
+- ### Vue Awesome Paginate:
+  For pagination i chose to use Vue Awesome Paginate libreary because it’s quick to set up and the styles are easy to customize.
+This helped to save time and manage the large amount of data coming from the endpoint.

 I kept the project simple but included a few libraries I’m familiar with to speed things up.
 For SASS/SCSS, I think it makes the CSS more organized and quicker to write, plus it’s easier to reuse mixins.
 For API requests, I went with Axios because it simplifies making calls and is a well-known, stable library.
-Lastly, I used PrimeIcons for the app’s icons since it’s a lightweight library with all the essential icons, and it’s super easy to customize their styles.
+I used PrimeIcons for the app’s icons since it’s a lightweight library with all the essential icons, and it’s super easy to customize their styles.
+Lastly, I used the Vue Awesome Paginate library to add a paginator and limit the amount of data returned by the endpoint, since it was bringing in a lot of information.
+I chose this library because it allowed me to quickly set up the component, and I didn’t have much time to build it from scratch.

 ## Project setup
 ```